Toggle: English / Spanish

 Exams and Tests

 The health care provider can usually diagnose the condition based on how the affected area looks.
-You may need to have your pulse, blood pressure, temperature, skin condition, and circulation frequently checked to make sure you don't have complications.
+Your provider will frequently check your vital signs.
+This is to make sure you don't have complications.

-If the cause cannot be easily identified, one or more of the following tests may be done:
+If the cause cannot be easily identified, 1 or more of the following tests may be done:

-Thrombolytics to dissolve an existing clot
+Medicines injected into the vein to dissolve an existing clot

 You may be told to do the following: